GlobalSuite® API

 The API is always offered in its most updated version ( Current), which will remain valid until a product evolution occurs that involves a Breaking Change.

-This breaking change is an update that modifies the structure of calls and/or responses of some of the offered endpoints.
+This breaking change is an update that modifies the structure of calls and/or responses for some of the offered endpoints.

-If this situation occurs, the previous version will move to a Deprecated state but will remain accessible until another breaking change occurs, allowing adaptations (if necessary) to maintain the integrations performed.
+If this situation occurs, the previous version will move to a Deprecated status but will remain accessible until another breaking change occurs, allowing adaptations (if necessary) to maintain existing integrations.

 List of GlobalSuite® API Versions